Crypto-SI/MCOJ_Landing_page/README.md

 - Archive and restore images as needed
 - Enforce quality standards with automatic resizing
 - Finalize changes to update the public gallery

+### Video Management System
+Our comprehensive video management system makes it easy to showcase MC OJ's performances:

+#### Key Features
+- **Browser-Based Thumbnail Generation**: No server dependencies needed
+  - Automatically extracts thumbnails from uploaded videos
+  - Fallback thumbnails when extraction fails
+  - Retry button for thumbnail generation

+- **Smart Video Player**:
+  - Intelligent playback management across the site
+  - Only one video plays at a time
+  - Videos automatically pause when you navigate away
+  - Videos automatically pause when switching browser tabs

+- **Complete Video CRUD**:
+  - Upload videos with descriptions and titles
+  - Preview all videos before publishing
+  - Delete videos when no longer needed
+  - All changes reflect immediately on the public site

+#### How to Use
+1. Navigate to `/admin/videos` after logging in
+2. Upload new videos using the form
+3. Videos are processed client-side with automatic thumbnails
+4. Preview videos before confirming upload
+5. Manage existing videos with simple controls

 ### Events Diary
 - Upcoming and past events